benji-cannot-code/fast-vc-linux-benchmark-run-3/Documentation/media/v4l-drivers/zoran.rst

 What the TV encoder can do an what not
 --------------------------------------

-The TV encoder are doing the "same" as the decoder, but in the oder direction.
+The TV encoder is doing the "same" as the decoder, but in the other direction.
 You feed them digital data and the generate a Composite or SVHS signal.
 For information about the colorsystems and TV norm take a look in the TV decoder section.